ReemZohar/MeMail/README.md

 5. checkBlackListAction, userAction - Implementations of IAction that perform blacklist checking.
 6. IUserOutput, userOutput - Responsible for displaying output and take the input from the user (eg., filtered results, error messages).
 7. IHasher Interface - for creating custom hash logic, used in HashRepeats.

+## Input/Output Explanation
+1. At first, the user choose the length of the in-memory inner list and the times of running the hash functions.
+2. The user interacts with the program by choosing numbered actions and providing relevant input.
+Here's what the inputs mean:
+    1 — Add URL to Blacklist:
+    The user inputs a URL (e.g., www.example.com0) to be added to the blacklist system.
+    2 — Check if URL is Blacklisted:
+    The user inputs a URL, and the system checks whether it's already blacklisted.
+3. The system may return true or false:
+The first true result indicates that the URL was found in the in-memory inner list.
+The second true (or later checks) indicates that the URL was found by checking the persistent file/database. false is checked once in the in-memory inner list.

 ## File Structure Overview
 Src/